-HIIT or High Intensity Interval Training is when you perform a high intensity exercise like sprinting or burpess and do them for a set period of time, usually 15-30 seconds followed by a period of rest.
-Rest periods are usually 30-90 seconds, but can be longer depending on the exercise.
+HIIT or High-Intensity Interval Training is when you perform a high-intensity exercise like sprinting or burpees and do them for a set period of time, usually 15-30 seconds followed by a period of rest.
+Rest periods are usually 30-90 seconds but can be longer depending on the exercise.

 Recent studies have shown that Interval Training is more effective for fat loss while improving both Aerobic and Anaerobic fitness

 The good part about HIIT is that it can be done in much less time than your traditional cardio.
 Traditional aerobic cardio can take 45 minutes to an hour while HIIT can be done in just 10-20 minutes.
 The thing is you have to go really hard for those 10-20 minutes.
 It’s no walk in the park, but the benefits are worth it.

 While HIIT is great for fat loss that doesn’t mean it’s for everyone.
 Some of the negatives of HIIT are:

 - It is much harder than walking or even jogging, not everyone can do sprints.